dwightjack/grunt-premailer/README.md

 Type: `Array`
 Default value: `[]`

 Additional CSS stylesheets to process.
+Paths are relative to the `Gruntfile.js` file.
+Any Grunt compatible globbing and template syntax is supported.

 #### options.removeClasses
 Type: `Boolean`